 It’s safe to say Boston’s one of the best and most beautiful cities in the country, but our beloved Beantown is also surrounded by some absolutely stunning wilderness.
 From the more urban Emerald Necklace to the hilly paths of World’s End in Hingham, explore the great outdoors at these ten gorgeous spots, perfect for hikers of all levels.

 Oh and don’t forget to bring your camera with you cause these gorgeous trails serve some equally gorgeous views!
-Plus this gorgeous outpost in Warren, VT, which is a popular summer swimming spot is the perfect place to escape the crowds of leaf peepers touring New England.
+Plus, this gorgeous outpost in Warren, VT, which is a popular summer swimming spot is the perfect place to escape the crowds of leaf peepers touring New England.

 7. Gobble up a Thanksgiving feast brought to you by Boston’s best chefs